Appearance

 Why navigation is goToPage, not setPage

-The handle navigates with goToPage(n) — there is deliberately no setPage verb. page is the two-way model prop, so React auto-generates an internal setPage setter; a setPage handle verb would collide with it (ROZ524).
-None of the 19 verbs collides with an emitted event name either (no bare load / error / pagechange / pagesrendered / passwordrequest / progress / findresult — ROZ121), and none shadows a LitElement lifecycle method.
+The handle navigates with goToPage(n) — there is deliberately no setPage verb. page is the two-way model prop, so React auto-generates an internal setPage setter; a setPage handle verb would collide with it, and Rozie rejects that collision at compile time.
+None of the 20 verbs collides with an emitted event name either (no bare load / error / pagechange / pagesrendered / pagerendered / passwordrequest / progress / findresult), and none shadows a LitElement lifecycle method.
 Every verb drives the component's internal render state (not the props), so it works whether or not the consumer two-way-binds page — only page mirrors back through the model; scale / rotation are one-way props the verbs override imperatively.

 React example: